spacebender/Restricted3BodyProblemIntro/README.md

 **Joshua Fitzgerald** -  Prof.Ross's student for clearing some doubts

-**Ari Rubinsztejn** - His repository and website provodes immense animations in dynamical systems
+**Ari Rubinsztejn** - His repository and website provides immense animations in dynamical systems

-(Please Visit - https://gereshes.com/) for cool animations in dynamical systems
+(Please Visit - https://gereshes.com/) for cool animations in dynamical systems and follow it for upadtes.

 **Shankar Kulumani** -  His git repo for some parts of codes to undertstand manifolds and poincare sections